frontseat-astronaut/Computation-graph/README.md

 ### How to run
 This library is written and tested in my local machine with GNU `g++ (Ubuntu 7.4.0-1ubuntu1~18.04.1) 7.4.0`.
 To run this on your local machine:
-1. Clone this repository to your local machine
+1. Clone this repository to your local machine.
 2. Run the following in a terminal to build the library:
     ```
     make -C /path/to/repo/build
     ```
      A new directory `build/` should be created in the repository, that stores the `.o` object files.
-This step only needs to be repeated only if you make changes to the library code.
-Otherwise, it needs to be done only once.
+This step needs to be repeated only if you make changes to the library code.
+Otherwise, once is enough.
 3. If you want to run `demo.cpp`, do:
     ```
     make -C /path/to/repo/ demo